entrifis/gustav/README.md

 ```

 **Claude Code**: Run `claude` in the `myproject` folder, mention `gustav/gustav.md`, and let’s begin.

 **Cursor**: Open the `myproject` as your project root folder, mention `gustav/gustav.md` in the chat and press enter.

 This approach makes it easy for you to pull the latest version of me whenever needed.

 ### If your project consists of just one repo

-Just download the `gustav.md` file and put it anywhere in your project
+Just download the `gustav.md` file and put it anywhere in your project.

 Mention the `gustav.md` file and press enter

 ---

 ## 📖 Complete User Guide